 If not evaluating test scores for admission, what will be most important?
 The best predictor of a student’s success is his/her day-to-day coursework in a rigorous curriculum, which has always been at the heart of our holistic review process.
 SAT/ACT test-optional students will be evaluated based on the rigor of high school coursework, cumulative grade point average, preparedness for college, evidence for potential success, motivation, commitment to higher education, long-range goals, and successful leadership experience, among other achievements.
 Test-optional candidates will also be required to submit an additional essay as a replacement to the SAT or ACT test scores.

 Are students who choose to exclude their standardized test scores still eligible for merit-based scholarships?
 Yes.
-Applicants who choose to withhold SAT/ACT scores will receive full consideration for merit-based scholarships, with the exception of our two highest merit-based scholarships – Presidential and Academic Excellence.
-To be considered for either, applicants must submit test scores with their application.
-Test scores will be reviewed for merit scholarship awarding only.
+Applicants who choose to withhold SAT/ACT scores will receive full consideration for merit-based scholarships, The Presidential Scholarship (full-tuition) will have an additional review process and will be awarded based on an holistic review.
+Potential further information/documents from the student may be required.

 How should students decide if they should apply test-optional?
 The test-optional policy invites students to take charge of their own application for admission to Saint Peter’s University.
 The decision is theirs.
 If they are satisfied with their test scores and believe they accurately reflect their capabilities, they should feel free to submit them for admission consideration.
 If applicants have a strong academic record but feel their test scores are not an accurate reflection of their academic performance and capabilities, they can choose to not submit them.